 Our Mission: To improve Kentucky's health by protecting Kentuckians from secondhand smoke and other tobacco emissions, and by reducing the high rate of smoking and tobacco use in the Commonwealth.

-In 2019, the Coalition will engage in an intense, targeted campaign to reduce youth exposure to tobacco products while they are at school or engaged in school activities.
-We also will seek to increase funding for tobacco prevention and cessation programs in the Commonwealth, and continue to advocate for comprehensive local smoke-free ordinances in all workplaces.
-And we will continue to provide information about resources Kentuckians can use to quit smoking and other tobacco use.
+In 2019, the Coalition engaged in an intense, targeted campaign to reduce youth exposure to tobacco products while they are at school or engaged in school activities.
+We also continued to advocate for comprehensive local smoke-free ordinances in all workplaces.

 A tobacco-free schools bill was signed into law on April 9.
 Unfortunately, the bill contained an “opt out” provision that gives school districts three years to decide against protecting their students.
 Still, before the new law, 42 percent of Kentucky school districts had voluntarily adopted tobacco-free campus policies.
 But as of September 2020, 97 percent of Kentucky’s school districts have adopted tobacco-free campus policies!

 The Coalition continues to encourage the remaining five school districts to go tobacco-free.
 See www.tobaccofreestudents.org for more information.

 On July 1, 2018, the state excise tax on a pack of cigarettes in Kentucky rose from 60 cents to $1.10 on July 1, following a campaign by the Coalition for a Smoke-Free Tomorrow that launched in October 2017.
 The Coalition advocated for a $1 per pack increase, which was shown to reduce smoking particularly among youth and pregnant women in Kentucky.